 On the software side the only maintenance needed is

 once in a while.
 The last command is important because it removes old kernels and saves hard disk space.
-It should only be used when the computer is in good working order so there's no need for reverting to an old kernel.
+Without this command the boot partition could fill up with old kernels, causing the whole package management to grind to a halt, so make it a habit of running the command whenever you are in doubt.
+It should however only be used when the computer is in good working order so there's no need for reverting to an old kernel.

 sudo apt-get update

 sudo apt-get dist-upgrade

 If the computer does not automatically ask for updates shortly after the install it's especially important to run the commands.

 A file system needs some free space to perform well.
 The command